The best ways to get to Montreal for the 2021 Canadian Grand Prix plus advice on getting to Circuit Gilles Villeneuve and around the city.

 - Other long-haul flights: The average cost of a flights from Australia to Montreal in June is around $1500-2500 AUD.
 All flights have at least 1-2 layovers (in cities such as LA, Dallas, New York, Vancouver and Toronto) and a total travelling time averaging in excess of 24 hours.
 There are few direct flights to Montreal from either Asia or The Middle East – flights normally transit in either Toronto or New York.
 The main flight legs to North America from both Asia and the Middle East are amongst the longest non-stop flights in the world, taking 14-16 hours.

-Circuit Gilles Villeneuve is within the Parc Jean-Drapeau on a man-made island in the St Lawrence seaway called Île Notre-Dame.
-There is limited vehicular access to the island on Grand Prix weekend and hardly any parking nearby.
-If you have a car, leave it at the hotel and use public transport to get to the circuit each day like the majority of fans.
+- Circuit Gilles Villeneuve is located within Parc Jean-Drapeau on a man-made island in the St Lawrence seaway called Île Notre-Dame.
+The best way to get to the circuit is to take the Metro or other forms of public transport.

-The closest metro station, Jean Drapeau, is on neighboring St Helen’s Island.
+- The closest metro station, Jean Drapeau, is on neighboring St Helen’s Island near the Biosphere, accessible by bridge.
 It’s on the Yellow metro line and only one stop from Berri-UQAM station, which is the main interchange station in downtown Montreal.
 The metro can be pretty crowded on race weekend, but it is orderly and safe.
-Save queuing by buying your tickets in advance.
+Save queuing by buying your tickets in advance. (we recommend buying the special 3-day transit pass for $19 CAD)

-There’s not much chance of getting lost getting on the way to the circuit – just follow the crowds, most of whom will also be headed to the track.
+- There’s not much chance of getting lost getting on the way to the circuit – just follow the crowds, most of whom will also be headed to the track.
 Be ready for a 15-30 minute walk from the Jean Drapeau metro station to the track, depending on where you will be sitting.
-The closest grandstands to the track are located on the hairpin (number’s 15, 21, 24, 34).
-If you don’t feel like walking, look out for the 167 bus which travels from the metro station to the circuit.
+The closest grandstands to the metro are located on the hairpin (number’s 15, 21, 24, 34).
+If you don’t feel like walking, look out for the 167 bus which travels from the metro station to the casino – this will get you a lot closer to the Main Grandstand and the Grandstands 11/12

-There is a ferry service from the old port to Isle Ste.
+- A ferry service also operates from the old port to Isle Ste.
 Helene, the island right next to the circuit where the metro is also located.
-It’s a quick trip and a one-way fare costs $7.50 CAD.
-The ferry is not widely used by F1 fans on Grand Prix weekend, so is less crowded than the metro – on the downside, the service only runs once an hour.
+It’s a quick trip and a one-way fare costs $4.25 CAD.
+The ferry is not widely used by F1 fans on Grand Prix weekend, so is less crowded than the metro.
+On the downside, the service only runs once an hour.
 Click here to find out more.

 Montreal Public Transport

 Montreal has an efficient public transport network.
-For most visitors to the Grand Prix, getting a 3-day public transport pass for approx $20 CAD will be the best option, as the circuit is most easily reached by metro anyway.
+For most visitors to the Grand Prix, getting the special 3-day public transport pass for $19 CAD will be the best option, as the circuit is most easily reached by metro anyway.
 Tickets and passes can be used on buses and the metro on the island of Montreal.
 Click here to access the website for Montreal’s public transport network (See the metro map opposite).
 If you are staying on the south shore, you will be able to access the metro, but buses are run by another public transport operator, RTL.

-There is no shortage of taxis in the downtown areas.
-Most cars are modern and clean and the drivers are knowledgeable and courteous.
-Taxis can be hailed on the street, taken from a cab rank, or ordered by phone (with generally no longer than a 10 minute wait).
+There’s plenty of taxis in downtown Montreal, and Uber is also popular.
+Taxis can be hailed on the street, taken from a cab rank, or ordered by phone.
 As there are many taxi companies and they service different parts of the city, it’s best to ask a local which company they recommend.
 Short journeys in the city center should cost around $10-20 CAD.
 Don’t forget to tip the driver.

 With its abundance of parks and green spaces, Montreal is an ideal cycling city.
 Hire a bike with the local rental service called BIXI.
-You can rent a bike for just $7 CAD per day or just take a bike from one location and leave it at another; the hourly rate is just $1.70 CAD and there are over 400 drop-off points around the city.
+You can rent a bike for just $5 CAD per day or just take a bike from one location and leave it at another; one-way fares start from $2.95 and there are over 500 drop-off points around the city.